Mental Health Facilities Dakota County, MN

 Nystrom And Associates Ltd

-Nystrom And Associates Ltd is a mental health facility in Dakota County, MN, located at 7300 West 147th Street, Suite 204, 55124.
+Nystrom And Associates Ltd is one of mental health facilities in Dakota County, Minnesota, located at 7300 West 147th Street, Suite 204, 55124 zip code.
 Nystrom And Associates Ltd provides telemedicine/telehealth and outpatient treatment.
-Nystrom And Associates Ltd provides integrated dual diagnosis disorder treatment, individual psychotherapy and behavior modification to adults, seniors 65 or older and young adults.
-Nystrom And Associates Ltd also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Some other services available at Nystrom And Associates Ltd include psychosocial rehabilitation services, mentoring/peer support/consumer-run services and diet and exercise counseling.
+Nystrom And Associates Ltd provides couples/family therapy, trauma therapy and dialectical behavior therapy to young adults, children / adolescents and seniors 65 or older.
+Nystrom And Associates Ltd also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services provided at Nystrom And Associates Ltd include suicide prevention services, mentoring/peer support/consumer-run services and diet and exercise counseling.

 Learn More